Allopurinol Alphapharm (Allopurinol)

 Frequently Asked Questions

-Yes, you should take Allopurinol Alphapharm immediately after food as this will lessen the chance of stomach upset.
+Yes, it is recommended to take Allopurinol Alphapharm after food to minimize stomach upset.

 Important Disclaimer